sstsimulator/sst-macro/docs/manual/manual.md

 The preferred mode for usage of SST-macro will be through specifying parameters for well-defined abstract machine models.
 This represents an intermediate-level mode that should cover the vast majority of use cases.
 The highly configurable, detailed parameter files will remain valid but will represent advanced usage mode for corner cases.
-The primary advantage of the abstract machine models is a uniform set of parameters regardless of the underlying congestion model or accuracy level (e.g. packet, flow, train, packet-flow, LogGOPSim).
+The primary advantage of the abstract machine models is a uniform set of parameters regardless of the underlying congestion model or accuracy level (Pisces or LogGOPSim).
 Each input file requires the usual set of software parameters given in [3.1](#sec:parameters).
 For hardware parameters, two initial parameters are required and one is optional.

 ````
 congestion_model = pisces